robertblindt/car_dealership_database/README.md

 # Car Dealership Database
 #### Using PosgreSQL and DBeaver:

 This project was a weekend project for Coding Temple.
 The goal of the project was to create an Entity Relationship Diagram and then the DDL and DML.
-While creating tables, I also ran some one off insert commands and queries, but I created some stored functions and procedures to make everyones life easier as this is a SQL only project.
+While creating tables I ran some one off insert commands and queries, but I also created some stored functions and procedures to make everyones life easier as this is a SQL only project.

 ## Project description:
 In this repository there is one `.sql` file that contains both the DDL and DML.
 The document has a visual divide that splits the DDL from the DML.